 With an eye on becoming a bigger player in the global aerospace and defense industry, Malaysia intends to use its offset requirements.
 The Malaysian air force needs 18 fighter aircraft and at least two airborne early warning (AEW) aircraft.
 The navy, meanwhile, has a requirement for six anti-submarine warfare (ASW) helicopters.
 The armed services have been evaluating the technical specifications of the platforms on offer and calculating the life-cycle costs, but the government has a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Malaysia Looks To Grow Through Offsets".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Malaysia Looks To Grow Through Offsets".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.